Road rehabilitation

 Current update

-Roads ACT manages road pavements in the ACT.
-The road network is approximately 5,900 lane kilometres in length and about 20 million square metres in area.
+The ACT's road network is approximately 5,900 lane km in length and about 20 million m2 in area.

 Road pavements deteriorate over time due to the impact of traffic, heavy vehicles and environmental factors.